Finding the Best Places to Retire Since 2006!

-Overview: Forty five miles north of San Francisco, beautiful, upscale Sonoma is the center of California's wine country and is tucked in a landscape of rolling hills, farmland and vineyards.
+Overview: Forty five miles north of San Francisco, beautiful, upscale Sonoma is in the heart of California's wine country, tucked amid a landscape of rolling hills, farmland and vineyards.
 It grew up around a 1823 Spanish mission, giving it a Colonial ambiance that still lingers today.

-Exquisite homes, including Victorian farmhouses, white washed Mediterraneans and wood sided contemporaries, are easy to find, but there are also modest manufactured homes and classic California ranch ramblers.
+Exquisite homes, including Victorian farmhouses, white washed Mediterraneans and wood-sided contemporaries, are easy to find, but there are also modest manufactured homes and classic mid-century ranch ramblers.